-1. Identification of the employee who seeks permanent residency sponsorship.
-This is handled by employee and department head in consultation with the Director of ISSP.
-It is presumed that employees entering tenure eligible faculty positions will be sponsored for permanent residency.
+- Identification of the employee who seeks permanent residency sponsorship.
+This is handled by the employee and department head in consultation with the Director of ISSP.
+It is presumed that employees entering tenure-eligible faculty positions will be sponsored for permanent residency.

-d.
-Signed by employee, unit manager, senior manager (dean, vice provost, or vice president), and Director of ISSP
+- Signed by the employee, unit manager, senior manager (dean, vice provost, or vice president), and Director of ISSP

-4. Once the OAG has granted authorization, the Director of ISSP will formally refer the employee.
-For teaching faculty cases, the Director of ISSP will request a copy of documents from the recruitment file from the Office of Diversity & inclusion (D&I).
+- Once the OAG has granted authorization, the Director of ISSP will formally refer the employee.
+For teaching faculty cases, the Director of ISSP will request a copy of documents from the recruitment file from the Office of Diversity & Inclusion (D&I).

-6. Attorney will secure a prevailing wage determination based on the revised position description and if the outcome of re-recruitment renders the employee eligible for sponsorship using labor certification, the attorney will prepare the labor certification application.
+- An attorney will secure a prevailing wage determination based on the revised position description.
+If the outcome of re-recruitment renders the employee eligible for sponsorship using labor certification, the attorney will prepare the labor certification application.

-7. Director of ISSP will review the labor certification draft and sign the approved labor certification once certified by Department of Labor.
+- The director of ISSP will review the labor certification draft and sign the approved labor certification once certified by the Department of Labor.

-8. Attorney will prepare the petition for immigrant worker (I-140) and employer support letter.
-Director of ISSP will sign and forward to attorney to file.
+- An attorney will prepare the petition for the immigrant worker (I-140) and the employer support letter.
+The director of ISSP will sign and forward it to the attorney to file.

-9. If the employee wishes, he/she may engage the same attorney to file the I-485.
+- If the employee wishes, they may engage the same attorney to file the I-485.
 The university is not involved in this part of the process.

-Positions with and without formal classroom teaching duties.
+Positions with & without formal classroom teaching duties

-Within the higher education context, the inclusion of formal classroom teaching duties in a position has significant bearing on Labor certification review standard and process.
+Within the higher education context, the inclusion of formal classroom teaching duties in a position has a significant bearing on Labor certification review standards and processes.
 These are outlined below.

 Positions without formal classroom teaching duties (Non-teaching positions)

-Recruitment requirements: For positions that do not include formal, classroom teaching duties, W&M must follow specific Department of Labor regulations that govern the posting locations and content of the job ad.
-Because this process is too onerous and expensive to be justified for most searches, this process typically occurs as re-recruitment and is carefully coordinated with the attorney handling the case.
-Re-recruitment is more localized in its approach, and includes the following locations:
+Recruitment requirements: For positions that do not include formal classroom teaching duties, W&M must follow specific Department of Labor regulations that govern the posting locations and content of the job ad.
+Because this process is too onerous and expensive to be justified for most searches, this process typically occurs as re-recruitment.
+It is carefully coordinated with the attorney handling the case.
+Re-recruitment is more localized in its approach and includes the following locations:

 - Internal posting